 The health benefits of Hibiscus tea also include relief from cramps and menstrual pain.
-It helps in restoring hormonal balance as well, which can reduce the symptoms of menstruation like mood swings, depression, and overeating.
+It helps restore hormonal balance, which can reduce the symptoms of menstruation like mood swings, depression, and overeating.

 7. Acts as Antidepressant Agent

-Hibiscus tea contains vitamins and minerals like flavonoids which have antidepressant properties.
-Consumption of Hibiscus tea can help to calm down the nervous system, and it may reduce anxiety and depression by creating a relaxed sensation in the mind and body.
+Hibiscus tea contains vitamins and minerals like flavonoids, which have antidepressant properties.
+Consumption of Hibiscus tea can help calm down the nervous system, and it may reduce anxiety and depression by creating a relaxed sensation in the mind and body.

 8. Improves Digestion

 Many people drink Hibiscus tea to improve digestion.
 It regularizes both urination and bowel movements.
-Since it has diuretic properties, it is also used to treat constipation, which helps you lose weight and improve the health of your gastrointestinal system and avoid colorectal cancer.
+Since it has diuretic properties, it is also used to treat constipation, which helps you lose weight, improve your gastrointestinal system's health, and avoid colorectal cancer.

 9. Satiates Thirst

-Hibiscus tea is also used as a sports drinks in order to satiate thirst.
+Hibiscus tea is also used as a sports drink to satiate thirst.
 For this purpose, an iced form of Hibiscus tea is typically consumed.
-Many people include it in their diet since this variety of tea has the ability to cool down the body very fast.
+Many people include it in their diet since this variety of tea can cool down the body very fast.

 10. Helps in Weight Loss

 Hibiscus tea is beneficial for losing weight.
-If you consume food that is rich in carbohydrates, which means that it contains sugar and starch, you are likely to gain weight.
+If you consume food rich in carbohydrates, which means that it contains sugar and starch, you are likely to gain weight.
 However, research studies have suggested that Hibiscus extract lowers the absorption of starch and glucose and may help in weight loss.
-Hibiscus inhibits the production of amylase, which helps in the absorption of carbohydrates and starch, so drinking Hibiscus tea prevents the absorption from occurring.
+Hibiscus inhibits amylase production, which helps absorb carbohydrates and starch, so drinking Hibiscus tea prevents the absorption from occurring.
 Therefore, Hibiscus tea is found in many weight loss products.

 11. Both Summer and Winter Drink

 You can drink Hibiscus tea either as a hot tea or an iced tea.
 If you want to keep yourself warm in the winter, brew it and drink it straight away.
-It only takes few minutes to make.
-In case you do not want to drink it hot, perhaps in the summer, you have the option to drink Hibiscus iced tea.
+It only takes a few minutes to make.
+If you do not want to drink it hot, perhaps in the summer, you can drink Hibiscus iced tea.
 It takes about 20 minutes for preparation, and then you can cool yourself off in a healthy, refreshing way.

 Hibiscus tea has a taste that is very similar to cranberry juice.
-It can definitely be described as tart, so you can add sugar or honey to increase the sweetness.
-Also, you can try adding spices like cinnamon, cloves, nutmeg, and ginger depending on your taste.
+It can be described as tart, so you can add sugar or honey to increase the sweetness.
+Depending on your taste, you can also add spices like cinnamon, cloves, nutmeg, and ginger.

 Side Effects of Hibiscus Tea